-Reading: Luke 16
+Today's Bible Reading: Luke 16

 "One who is faithful in a very little is also faithful in much, and one who is dishonest in a very little is also dishonest in much.
 If then you have not been faithful in the unrighteous wealth, who will entrust to you the true riches?
 And if you have not been faithful in that which is another's, who will give you that which is your own?
 No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and money."
 The Pharisees, who were lovers of money, heard all these things, and they ridiculed him.
 And he said to them, "You are those who justify yourselves before men, but God knows your hearts.
 For what is exalted among men is an abomination in the sight of God.
-(Luke 16:10-15)
+(Luke 16:10-15 ESV)

 Reflecting and Thinking

 Today's chapter and reading reflect Luke's focus on wealth.
 In the parable of the shrewd manager Jesus does not exalt the misuse of the boss's funds.
-Jesus' conclusion focuses on the principles of trust and honesty.
-(Carefully distinguish the parable from Jesus' conclusions or teachings.)
-The things people of the world value are of no value at all before God -in fact, Jesus says they are detestable or abominable.
+Jesus' conclusion advances the principles of trust and honesty.
+(It is important to study carefully and distinguish the parable from Jesus' conclusions and teachings.)
+The things people of the world value are of no value at all before God -- in fact, Jesus says they are detestable and abominable.

 The story of the rich man and Lazarus is also a story about wealth and poverty.
 Money reveals much about our life -- our emphases, priorities, and major focus.
 Money also reveals our heart.
 We can fool ourselves, justify our actions, and deceive ourselves, but God is not deceived.